brianglass/anastasis/files/december.md

 **Note**

-On the eleventh of the present month, if it falls on a Sunday, or on the first one which follows it, because of the nearness of the Nativity of our Lord Jesus Christ, we remember his forebears according to the flesh both before the Law and under the Law; especially the patriarch Abraham, to whom the promise was first given when God said to him: Â‘In your seed all the nations of the earth shall be blessedÂ’ (Gen. 14:3 and 22:18).
+On the eleventh of the present month, if it falls on a Sunday, or on the first one which follows it, because of the nearness of the Nativity of our Lord Jesus Christ, we remember his forebears according to the flesh both before the Law and under the Law; especially the patriarch Abraham, to whom the promise was first given when God said to him: ‘In your seed all the nations of the earth shall be blessed’ (Gen. 14:3 and 22:18).

 This promise was given 2039 years before Christ when Abraham was 75 years old.
 God called him and ordered him to leave his country, parents and relatives and depart to the land of the Canaanites.
-When he reached there God said to him: Â‘To your seed I shall give this landÂ’ (ibid.7).
+When he reached there God said to him: ‘To your seed I shall give this land’ (ibid.7).
 And so this land was called the Land of Promise, which became the fatherland of the Hebrews.
 There Abraham, after the passage of 24 years, was given the law of circumcision by God.
 In his one hundredth year, and the ninetieth of his wife Sara, he begot Isaac.
 He lived altogether for 175 years and died in peace, old and full of days.

 <span style="letter-spacing:-.1pt"> Sunday of the holy Ancestors</span>